The Best Fictional TV & Movie Teachers Of All Time

 Mr. Hightower from The Steve Harvey Show

 While a nice teacher can be great, sometimes you need that mentor who strikes the perfect balance of cool, stern and educational.
-Mr. Hightower played that roll for students like Bullethead and Romeo in the 90s sitcom, The Steve Harvey Show.
+Mr. Hightower played that role for students like Bullethead and Romeo in the 90s sitcom, The Steve Harvey Show.
 Add in a sense of humor and Mr. Hightower became that teacher you’d visit in between your not-so-fun classes.

 Blu Rain from Precious